0Chris-M/Scripts/README.md

 ### Main Folder

-- PowerShell -> Powershell scripts used for Investigations, Incident Response, as well as Securing Environments.
+- PowerShell -> Powershell scripts used for Investigations, Incident Response, as well as Securing and Auditing Environments.
 - Python -> tba
 - Shell -> tba